-Discover the top Alpe d'Huez ski & snowboard hiring options
+Discover the top Alpe d'Huez ski and snowboard hiring options

 There are several shops offering ski and snowboard hire in Alpe d'Huez.
 All of them provide a range of equipment rental options plus the possibility of renting packs comprising of skis or snowboard, boots and poles.
 We've compiled a list of things to look out for when hiring equipment in Alpe d'Huez, including some tips, pros and cons and our local team's advice.

 How to arrange your equipment hire in Alpe d'Huez

 It may seem straightforward for the uninitiated in the joys of sliding down a mountain, but choosing your perfect snowboard and ski hire involves making a few decisions.
 These are our top tips to help you find the perfect set up in Alpe d'Huez.

 There are many advantages to pre-booking your gear online in advance.
 Below are the main ones:

 - Beat the queues - By letting the hire shop know your shoe size, height (in cm) and ability in advance, they’ll be able to get your gear ready before you arrive and will only need to perform minor tweaks to fit them perfectly to you.
 You’ll also save time at the shop.